 Moreover, Tycho Brahe measured the distance of a comet in 1577, also finding it to be farther away than the moon.
 Aristotelians wanted to believe comets were gases burning in the atmosphere, but once again, Tycho threw cold water on the idea of Aristotle’s immutable universe.

-See this wondrous constellation on some agreeable summer or autumn evening.
-Ophiuchus may not promise you eternal life or prove the immutability of all things beyond the sublunary sphere.
-But the Serpent Holder can sweep you away from mundane affairs and into the inspirational realm of the high heavens.
-Ophiuchus, though not one of the 12 signs of the Zodiac, is certainly one of the 13 zodiacal constellations.
+Bottom line: Though not one of the 12 signs of the Zodiac, Ophiuchus is indeed one of the 13 zodiacal constellations.
+See this wondrous constellation – Ophiuchus the Serpent Bearer – on some agreeable summer or autumn evening.
+It may not promise you eternal life or prove the immutability of all things beyond the sublunary sphere, but the stars of the Serpent Bearer can sweep you away from mundane affairs and into the inspirational realm of the high heavens.